Building & Deployment#

 Get your OneJS app running in standalone builds and WebGL.

-Works automatically.
-The JavaScript bundle is stored as a TextAsset in your project and loaded at runtime.
-No StreamingAssets path configuration needed.
+The JavaScript bundle is stored as a TextAsset alongside your scene:

 WebGL works with some differences:

-• JavaScript runs in the browser's V8/SpiderMonkey engine (JIT compiled)
+• JavaScript runs in the browser's V8/SpiderMonkey engine (JIT compiled, not QuickJS)

 Build normally and deploy to a web server.